microsoft/BotFramework-WebChat/docs/CITATION.md

 ### Using `position` instead of `@id` to match links from Markdown to Claim

-Instead of using `@id`, we are using `position` to matchmake the link definition in Markdown to the Claim thing in the activity graph.
+We use `position` instead of `@id` to match the link definition in Markdown to the Claim thing in the activity graph.
+This simplifies the matching process and maintains an ordinal relationship between citations in the text and their corresponding Claims.

 ### Source of truths